About Eriko

 Training & Influences

-I’ve been practicing yoga since 2007 and continue to grow through study and experience.
-My formal training includes:
+I’ve been practicing yoga and related disciplines since 2007 and continue to grow through ongoing study and lived experience.

 -